EddyIonescu/restbus/README.md

 [restbus][0]
 ============

-Converts the [NextBus Inc. XML feed][1] into a RESTful JSON API.

 The NextBus Inc. XML feed provides useful data to build real-time transit applications.
-To make interfacing with it easier while using front end libraries and frameworks like Backbone, Angular, or React use [restbus][0] as a proxy server for your application.
+This library makes it easy to use by converting the [NextBus Inc. XML feed][1] into a RESTful JSON API.

 All documentation is hosted at [restbus.info][0].